 The members of the nominating and corporate governance committee are Messrs.
 Gambill, Rich and Smith, each of whom is independent for purposes of Section 2(a)(19) the 1940 Act and the Nasdaq Global Market corporate governance listing standards.
 Mr. Dunwoody served on the nominating and corporate governance committee until August 2009, at which time Mr. Gambill became a member of the nominating and corporate governance committee, relieving Mr. Dunwoody of such duties.
-Mr. Rich serves as the chairman of the nominating and corporate governance committee held one meeting during 2009.
+Mr. Rich serves as the chairman of the nominating and corporate governance committee.
+Our nominating and corporate governance committee held one meeting during 2009.